CNS Vital Signs Academic Research Users

 Do I need to complete the entire Demographic page?

 No, only subject reference and date of birth is required.
 The demographic page allows the test administrator to capture information on the test taker prior to testing.
-This data can be accessed at a later point in time for analysis and outcome based studies.
-The remaining fields are available for entry per your needs.

 How do I switch the test language?